The Weight We Carry

 "With insight and love, Christina Consolino presents us with a beautiful story of a family touched by dementia, aging parents, and life's ongoing challenges.
 She balances both the happy and the difficult moments while looking to the future and the possibility of renewal.
 The Weight We Carry is a gift."

--Jenn Bouchard, author of First Course and Palms on the Cape
+-Jenn Bouchard, author of First Course

 "Truth-filled, gritty, and informative, The Weight We Carry is based in a reality that every person would find enthralling and endearing.
 Aging parents with health conditions are a part of life for many, and this story provides a window into the struggles that adult children face and sustains hope for not only surviving but thriving.
 This important novel will remain in my heart for a long time."

-- C. D'Angelo, award-winning author of The Difference and The Visitor
+-C. D'Angelo, award-winning author of The Difference and The Visitor